tab1-web/faq/docs/General/Security/UserSafety/rules.md

 :material-check: Only in-game macros (via the Macro system) are allowed.

+:material-close: You are not allowed to use third-party programs (e.g. L2Hub HUD)

+:material-check: Use files only from the folders provided in your client's plugins folder.

 ---

 ### :material-account-multiple-remove: **2.
 AFK Farming**
 - :material-close: AFK Farming is **not allowed**.

+- :material-check: You must be at the computer to solve captchas.

 ---